Seeking ideas for different classroom desk arrangements to try?

 Facing the desks inwards leaves an open space in the middle of the classroom, a perfect spot to perform tasks and activities in which all learners need to be able to see from an equal distance.

-A computer room set-up is the most common example of a perimeter layout when desks face the walls.
+A computer room set-up is the most common example of a perimeter layout.

-You now have 21 classroom desk arrangements to consider using.
+You now have 21 classroom desk arrangements to consider as you brainstorm the best seating placements for students.

 For the best results, remember to choose a layout that suits the needs of your learners and balances your teaching style.